Improved quantum algorithms for linear and nonlinear differential equations: Acknowledgements

 \section{Acknowledgements}

 I would like to thank Nuno Loureiro, Andrew Childs, Jin-Peng Liu, Konstantina Trivisa, Paola Capellaro, Abtin Ameri, Herman K\o lden, Erika Ye and Matteo Lostaglio for useful discussions on quantum algorithms and differential equations.
 I am also grateful to the anonymous referees of CIMP for useful comments that helped improve the paper.
+An error in Lemma 16 is fixed in this version (independently noticed in \cite{jennings2025quantumalgorithmsgeneralnonlinear}).
 This material is based upon work supported by the US Department of Energy, Office of Science, Office of Fusion Energy Sciences under award number DE-SC0020264.